lmjh/fitness-tracker/TESTING.md

 The script.js file, which initialises most Materialize javascript components and contains the code to validate Materialize select elements, was validated by copying its contents into JSHint.

 The javascript that renders the chart.js charts on the Track Progress pages contains jinja templating code which would prevent proper validation with JSHint.
-I therefore validated this code by opening a Track Progress page and copying the code (with injected values from jinja), then pasting that into JSHint.
+I therefore validated this code by opening a Track Progress page in a browser and copying the javascript code from the source file (with injected values from jinja), then pasting that into JSHint.

 The javascript that initialises the datepickers on the Workout Log and Edit Workout pages also contains jinja templating code, but since the templates only inject values directly into strings, validation is not affected.
 I therefore validated this code by copying it directly into JSHint.